 Visitor Centers Crawford County Convention and Visitors Bureau 117 W. Fourth St. Pittsburg, KS 66762.
 Phone:(620)231-1212

-Members save up to 10% and earn Honors points when booking AAA/CAA rates!Hampton Inn & Suites by Hilton Pittsburg at Kansas Crossing
+Members save 5% or more and earn Honors points when booking AAA/CAA rates!Hampton Inn & Suites by Hilton Pittsburg at Kansas Crossing

 1285 S US 69.
 Pittsburg, KS 66762